viodotcom/kube-review/docs/introduction.md

 ### Infrastucture

-The *kube-review* project is based on Kubernetes.
+The *Kube-Review* project is based on Kubernetes.
 Every environment deployed runs in its own namespace.

 Every environment deployed can expose a service port, which will be publicly exposed using **Nginx Ingress**.
 The ingress itself will be load balanced through a public load balancer.
 At this point we only support **AWS ELB**.